-Tile products are mixtures of predominantly clays, silica sand, and other minerals that have been mixed with water and fired in a high temperature kiln.
+Glass tile products are mixtures of predominantly silica sand, soda, lime, and other minerals, that have been fired at a high temperature.
 The finished fired tiles are odorless, stable, non-flammable, and pose no immediate hazard to health.
 Respiratory protection may be needed to prevent excess exposure to airborne particulates if dust is produced by cutting tiles during installation.